hashicorp/consul/plugin/reload/README.md

 3. fail to start a new listener on 443
 4. fail loading the new Corefile, abort and keep using the old process

-After the aborted attempt to reload we are left with the old proceses running, but the listener is closed in step 1; so the health endpoint is broken.
+After the aborted attempt to reload we are left with the old processes running, but the listener is closed in step 1; so the health endpoint is broken.
 The same can hopen in the prometheus metrics plugin.

 In general be careful with assigning new port and expecting reload to work fully.